pedrokappaa/openc3-cosmos-gs/README.md

 <br />

+## Getting started

+Cloning this repository and running the `start.sh` script is likely enough to get you going.
+However, a basic tutorial was made on how each important part of the software was created, leaving some tips and learned lessons for those who want to replicate in their own way.

-## Setting up a new COSMOS project
+### Setting up a new COSMOS project

 After installing OpenC3 COSMOS and launching the GUI, a demo plugin comes already installed in the project template to help the user get accomodated to the platform capabilities.
-We will leverage the project template for our application, however, a clean start is desired, so before implementing any developments, the demo plugin should be disabled:
+We leveraged the project template for our application, however, a clean start was desired, so before implementing any developments, the demo plugin was disabled:

-1. Go to `/openc3-cosmos-gs` folder and open `.env` file;
+1. Went to `/openc3-cosmos-gs` folder and open `.env` file;

-2. Comment `OPENC3_DEMO` variable on line 6:
+2. Commented `OPENC3_DEMO` variable on line 6:
 ```bash
 # OPENC3_DEMO=1
 ```

-3. On COSMOS GUI, go to Admin Console > Plugins, and uninstall `openc3-cosmos-demo` plugin if present.
+3. On COSMOS GUI, went to Admin Console > Plugins, and uninstalled `openc3-cosmos-demo` plugin.

-Next, we can start implementing our first plugin to obtain the satellite position, as it is the initial and main driver in our operation pipeline.
+Next, our first plugin to obtain the satellite position was implemented, as it is the initial and main driver in the operation pipeline.
 All other steps, such as orientating the antennas or communicating with the satellite, are dependent on its position, since they only begin once it starts appearing in our visible sky.
-Several programs track satellites, but we'll be using Gpredict to achieve this purpose.
+Several programs track satellites, but Gpredict was used to achieve this purpose.

 Following the [documentation](https://docs.openc3.com/docs/getting-started/gettingstarted):

-> 1. Use the COSMOS plugin generator to create the correct structure:
+> 1. Used the COSMOS plugin generator to create the correct structure:
 >
 >```bash
 >user@machine ~/openc3-cosmos-gs
 >$ openc3.sh cli generate plugin gpredict --python
 >```

-This generates `openc3-cosmos-gpredict` plugin folder, where we'll implement all the information needed to communicate with Gpredict application.
-In this plugin, there is only one target: the Gpredict application itself, or more specifically, its network interface.
-The same plugin can have multiple targets with different configurations, but will be not necessary for now.
+The `openc3-cosmos-gpredict` plugin folder was generated to include all the necessary components for communicating with the Gpredict application.
+Within this plugin, three targets were defined:

+1. A `rotctld` interface for retrieving the satellite’s position;
+2. A `rigctld` interface for retrieving the satellite’s transmit (TX) frequency, corrected for Doppler shift;
+3. A second `rigctld` interface for retrieving the satellite’s receive (RX) frequency, also Doppler-corrected.

+To support this, only two unique target structures needed to be created: `GPREDICT_ROTCLTD` and `GPREDICT_RIGCLTD`.
+The structure of `GPREDICT_RIGCLTD` (primarily commands and telemetry) could be shared for both the TX and RX interfaces.

-> 2. Generate a new target in the plugin folder:
+> 2. The `GPREDICT_RIGCLTD` target was generated in the plugin folder with:
 >
 >```bash
 >user@machine ~/openc3-cosmos-gpredict
->$ openc3.sh cli generate target GPREDICT --python
+>$ openc3.sh cli generate target GPREDICT_RIGCLTD --python
 >```

-A new `GPREDICT` folder with be created unded `/targets`, where a scaffolding of the remaining concepts (commands, telemetry, conversions) will be implemented, obviously specific to this target.
-Before proceeding, we must discover how Gpredict communicates to prepare the COSMOS connection.
+Two new folders were created under `/targets`, where a scaffolding of the remaining concepts (commands, telemetry, conversions) were implemented, obviously specific to these targets.

 <br />

-## Retrieve satellite position from Gpredict
+## Retrieve satellite position and frequencies from Gpredict

-This method basically uses Gpredict compatibility with `rotctld` as a data pass-thru.
+This method basically uses Gpredict compatibility with `rotctld` and `rigctld` as a data pass-through.
 Based on [Joshua Guthrie's tutorial](http://westmouthbay.com/2020/01/10/getting-pointing-information-from-gpredict-for-use-in-an-external-program/):

-> 1. Start Gpredict and configure the ground station details and satellite to track;
+> 1. Gpredict was started, and the ground station details and satellite to track were configured;
 >
-> 2. Setup a dummy rotator interface in Gpredict, on Edit > Preferences > Interfaces > Rotators;
+> 2. A dummy rotator interface in Gpredict was defined, on Edit > Preferences > Interfaces > Rotators;
 >
-> 3. Define a host and port (localhost:4533 will do);
+> 3. An host and port for the TCP interface were selected (localhost:4533);
 >
-> 4. Enable a 'rotctld' service instance on a new shell:
+> 4. A `rotctld` service instance was started;
 >
-> ```bash
-> user@machine ~
-> $ rotctld &
-> ```
+> 5. In Menu > Antenna Control, the desired satellite was chosen;
 >
-> 5. Go to Menu > Antenna Control, and select the desired satellite;
+> 6. Pressing 'Engage', then 'Track' will finish the setup;
 >
-> 6. Press 'Engage', then 'Track';
->
-> 7. Confirm if the interface is running on the defined host and port:
+> 7. Confirmation of the TCP interface running can be checked on the defined host and port:
 >
 > ```bash
 > user@machine ~